dodokek/LFU-Cache/README.md

 ## Overview

-Here is my 2 different implementations of LFU cache and implementation of "Perfect" cache(Cache, awared of future queries).
+Here are my 2 different implementations of LFU cache and implementation of "Perfect" cache(Cache, awared of future queries).

 ## Build